 If the minor student has graduated high school or has received a California High School Proficiency Exam Certificate, then only the parent or guardian signature is required on page 1, the Special Admission Approval form and page 3, the Health Consent form.

-If the minor student has been home schooled, then an official from the high school district where the student resides must sign and the parent or guardian must sign (Private School Affidavit is Required).
+If the minor student has been home schooled, then an official from the high school district where the student resides or the parent/guardian must sign on part 4: School Assessment.
+A Private School Affidavit is required with the K12 form.

 If the minor student is under 16 years of age, then permission to attend each class must be requested of the Palomar faculty member who will sign the K-12 Special Admissions Approval form if permission is granted.
 Admissions staff will process the enrollment in person.